 Self-quarantine and work-from-home options may help soften the blow.
-Commuting and traveling with social distancing norms is not easy nor recommended unless required.
+Additionally, commuting and traveling with social distancing norms is not easy nor recommended unless required.

 Test workers conduct swab tests at hospitals or nursing homes, and even factories and offices.
 Registered nurses and nursing assistants will qualify for the roles, and they can expect a pay of around $45 an hour.
 If one invests their skill in training, then these positions are open for them.
-We can expect the role to be in demand for quite a while, as factories and offices will require constant testing as we continue to fight this pandemic.
+We can expect this role to be in demand for quite a while.
+Especially as factories and offices will require constant testing during and after Covid-19, as we continue to fight this pandemic.